 What to Do When Charged With Contempt

-If you are expecting, or have been served, papers informing you that your ex is alleging contempt of court you need to call an experienced divorce contempt lawyer.
+If you are expecting, or have been served, papers informing you that someone (your ex) is alleging contempt of court you need to call an experienced divorce contempt lawyer.

 Once you have been served, you have only 30 days to respond to the motion.
 If you ignore the motion you are almost certainly going to find yourself in jail and still have to deal with the contempt charges.

-You’re lawyer can prepare and submit a formal reaponse, and manage the process.
+Your lawyer can prepare and submit a formal response, and manage the process.
 Your lawyer can present reasons for any discrepancies, file a motion to dismiss, or otherwise seek an end to the conflict.

 If you are dealing with a contempt problem we invite you to consult with a lawyer to discuss your situation.
 Your prompt action can save you from unnecessary trouble and consequences.